AdityaMaheshwari30114/GreenConnect/README.md

-# GreenConnect 🌱– Community-Driven Chat for Environmental Enthusiasts
+# GreenConnect 🌱– Connecting People for a Greener Future

 ## 📝 Description
 GreenConnect is a real-time online chat application designed to bring together individuals and communities who care about the environment.